GarrettVance/FrenetFrame/README.md

 # FrenetFrame
-Render space curves using Frenet-Serret frame or Parallel Transport Frame in DirectX D3D11.
+Render space curves using Frenet-Serret Frame or Parallel Transport Frame in DirectX D3D11.